dojonorth/planet-survey-akka/README.md

 * Previously, we've just create actors and left them running, relying on the Akka system taking them down when we close it.
 Manually killing off the Redshirts after each survey is discussed [here](http://doc.akka.io/docs/akka/current/scala/actors.html#Stopping_actors).

 ## Part 8 - The Sky (Universe?)
 Is The limit (OPTIONAL)
-*If you've made it this far, then you're obviously an Akka savant, or are *really* trying to put off something else.
+*If you've made it this far, then you're obviously an Akka savant, or are -really- trying to put off something else.
 I've throw in a few half-baked suggestions for other extensions you might consider*

 * Read about Akka remoting and then expand the fleet to multiple machines.
 * Akka offers [at most once](http://doc.akka.io/docs/akka/current/general/message-delivery-reliability.html) delivery of messages.
 Read up on and simulate communication over a unreliable message channel.